ashstrahle/PowerShellBlazor/docs/README.md

 * Output must be written using Write-Output, Write-Information, Write-Progress, Write-Warning, or Write-Error only.
 Output written with Write-Host cannot be captured and hence won't display in the results window.

-* Ensure the PowerShell Execution Policy has been sufficiently opened to allow your scripts to run.
-If in doubt and at own risk, as Administrator run:
+* Ensure PowerShell Execution Policies has been sufficiently opened to allow your scripts to run.
+If in doubt (and at own risk), as Administrator run:
 ```powershell
     Set-ExecutionPolicy Unrestricted -Scope CurrentUser
     Set-ExecutionPolicy Unrestricted -Scope Process